FN-FAL113/MavenBuilds/README.md

 Onced a target repo gets cloned, the maven pom.xml for each repository<br/>
 gets parsed as jsonObject where the build.finalName will be set<br/>
 as "project.name vproject.version" and be used as the package name<br/>
-for the jar after compilation
+for the jar after compilation.

 ### 3. Creation of build output directories
 Before proceeding to maven build, build output directories are created<br/>